chuv13/vinnymarquez/_posts/2012-04-14-fun-with-knockout-js-intro-to-ko.md

 This one shows how to bind to the click event.

 Easy enough right?
-To learn more about KO features head to� [http://learn.knockoutjs.com][3]!� Watch out for part 2 of Fun with Knockout.js where I&#8217;ll tackle using KO with ASP MVC 3.
+To learn more about KO features head to [http://learn.knockoutjs.com][3]!
+Watch out for part 2 of Fun with Knockout.js where I&#8217;ll tackle using KO with ASP MVC 3.
 I&#8217;ll start writing after cleaning and taking care of the dogs. lol.

  [1]: http://knockoutjs.com/ "Knockout.js"
  [2]: http://msdn.microsoft.com/en-us/magazine/dd419663.aspx "article"